jh-midi/portmidi-mlton/README.md

 you have to compile portmidi yourself, and adapt the Makefile<br>
 to your system.
 Here it work with Fedora 42.<br>
-It work also on Windows with apropriate dll and Makefile<br>
+It work also on Windows with apropriate dll and Makefile and create a virtual port "diato" on loopmidi<br>
 make